Toys, Dolls & Clothing with Limb Difference Representation

 Budsies

 Budsies offers a fun and easy way to create a doll that looks like your child.
-Their “Selfies” service lets you send in a photo, and their team turns it into a custom plush version—same clothes, hairstyle, and even little details that make your child who they are.
+Their “Selfies” service lets you send in a photo, and their team turns it into a custom plush version, same clothes, hairstyle, and even prosthetic legs.

 For kids with limb differences, it’s a simple way to have a toy that truly represents them.
 You can include any detail you’d like, and the finished doll comes back soft, friendly, and personal.
 It’s one of those ideas that seems small but can mean a lot when a child sees themselves reflected in something they can hold.